RaptorFX-JS/RFCs/raptorfx/raptorfx.md

 - `setWindowBarColor`: Set the color of the window accent color (on Windows 10+) and the status bar (on Android and iOS).
 - `exitWindow`: Destroys the current WebView in the window and proceeds to close the window.
 - `nativeDialogueBuilder`: A Class to make customizable native dialogue boxes across platforms, these dialogues can include Icons, Texts, Buttons, Scrollbars, and Input fields.
-- `nativeNotificationBuilder`: A Class to deploy native notifications which can hold
+- `nativeNotificationBuilder`: A Class to deploy native notifications which can hold text-based descriptions and titles and images as notification icons.

 #### Desktop-Exclusive
 - `createNewWebView`: Creates a new WebView Window for use, similar to `createWindow()` from Electron.